-To receive the Audited Financial Statements for the financial year ended 31 December 2015 (Please refer to together with the Reports of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2015 together with the Reports of the Directors and Auditors thereon.
+(Please refer to Note 2) 2.
+To re-elect the following Directors who retire pursuant to Article 86 of the Company's Articles of Association:- i) Sim Tian Liang ii) Pang Khang Hau iii) Dato' Paduka (Dr.) Ir.

-Note 2)

-2. To re-elect the following Directors who retire pursuant to Article 86 of the Company's Articles of Association:-

-i) Sim Tian Liang

-ii) Pang Khang Hau

-iii) Dato' Paduka (Dr.) Ir.
 Hj.
-Keizrul Bin Abdullah @ Lim Teik Keat

-(Resolution 2)

-(Resolution 3)

-3. To declare a final single tier dividend of 5.8 sen per ordinary share for the financial year ended 31 (Resolution 4) December 2015.

-4. To approve the payment of Directors' fees for the financial year ending 31 December 2016.
-(Resolution 5)

-5. To re-appoint Messrs Ernst & Young as Auditors of the Company and to authorise the Directors to fix their remuneration.
+Keizrul Bin Abdullah @ Lim Teik Keat (Resolution 1) (Resolution 2) (Resolution 3) 3.
+To declare a final single tier dividend of 5.8 sen per ordinary share for the financial year ended 31 December 2015.
+(Resolution 4) 4.
+To approve the payment of Directors' fees for the financial year ending 31 December 2016.
+(Resolution 5) 5.
+To re-appoint Messrs Ernst & Young as Auditors of the Company and to authorise the Directors to fix their remuneration.
 (Resolution 6)